fultux/rke2-formula-suma/README.md

 ## Prerequisites
 - SUSE Manager 4.3 and later
-- Opensuse Leap 15.3/SUSE Linux Enterprise Linux 15 SP3 or later.
+- Opensuse Leap 15.3/SUSE or Linux Enterprise Linux 15 SP3 or later.

 ## How to
 On the suse manager create the 2 following folders: